Where Everything Fights Everything

 USB cables outnumber pandas by a factor of approximately five million to one.

-Cultural significance panda Wins
+Cultural significance Panda Wins

 Panda